Aliases for A1CF Gene

 A1CF (APOBEC1 Complementation Factor) is a Protein Coding gene.
-Among its related pathways are Gene Expression and C6 deamination of adenosine.
+Among its related pathways are C6 deamination of adenosine and Gene Expression.
 GO annotations related to this gene include nucleic acid binding and nucleotide binding.
-An important paralog of this gene is RBM46.
+An important paralog of this gene is HNRNPR.

 UniProtKB/Swiss-Prot for A1CF Gene